 20F- 4 GENERAL SMS 602 CRATE/SPEC ENGINE REQUIREMENTS – A 602 crate/spec engine based on the GM Performance Factory Sealed Circle Track Crate Engine is permitted.
 The engine that will be used will be the GM Part Number 88958602 GMR 350/350 Circle Track Engine with spec modifications that can be done only through an SMS approved service center.
 The engines will be inspected and resealed upon completion by SMS Officials.
 All engine seals must remain intact and un-tampered with.
 Any service work requiring the removal of any seal bolts must also be scheduled with, and approved by SMS before the seal bolts are removed.
 Tampering with seals may result in severe penalties and loss of eligibility of the engine to compete in the Limited Late Model division.

-SMS approved service centers for the GM Performance Factory Sealed Circle Track Crate Engines is: R.A.D.
+The SMS approved service center for the GM Performance Factory Sealed Circle Track Crate Engines is: R.A.D.
 Automachine – Ludlow, MA – 1-413-583-4414

-20F- 5-A DETAILED SMS 602 SPEC/CRATE ENGINE REQUIREMENTS The detailed parts and labor list are furnished to our two SMS approved service centers.
+20F- 5-A DETAILED SMS 602 SPEC/CRATE ENGINE REQUIREMENTS- The detailed parts and labor list is available at our SMS approved service center.

-(1) Body of Carburetor and metering blocks: No polishing, grinding or reshaping of any part.
+(1) Body of carburetor and metering block: No polishing, grinding or reshaping of any part.
 Drilling of additional holes or plugging holes is not permitted.